BadalStha/anime-dashboard-extension/README.md

 ## Installation Instructions
-Note: For FireFox & Opera Users You can get this extension in the officail Store. https://addons.mozilla.org/en-US/firefox/addon/anime-dashboard/
+Note: For FireFox & Opera Users You can get this extension in the officail Store.
+As for other browsers follow the below steps. https://addons.mozilla.org/en-US/firefox/addon/anime-dashboard/
-1. Download the `anime-dashboard.zip` file
+1. Download the `anime-dashboard.zip` file for the browser you need
 2. Extract the zip file to a folder on your computer (remember where you put it!)
 3. Open Chrome and go to `chrome://extensions/` (copy and paste this in your address bar)
 4. Enable "Developer mode" in the top-right corner